IBM-Blockchain-Archive/learn-chaincode/README.md

   ![/registrar POST](imgs/registrar_post.png)

-  The url indicates that the REST port for one of my peers is accessible at `b88037dd5b6d423caf5258c6b7b15f5a-vp3.dev.blockchain.ibm.com:443`
+ The url indicates that the REST port for one of my Bluemix peers is accessible at `b88037dd5b6d423caf5258c6b7b15f5a-vp3.dev.blockchain.ibm.com:443`.
+This is the api URL for vp3.
+You would find this information on the **Service Credentials** tab of the Blockchain dashboard or the __Network__ tab of your Bluemix console.
+This specific registration is being sent to vp3, but it could be directed at any network peer.
 - The body for the request:

   ```json